I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 Cats Don't Understand "Human"

 Cats cannot understand the words we use to communicate the things we want them to know.
 They don't even know what the word "no" means, even though they seem to respond to it.
-The truth is that they are not responding to the words, they are responding to your tone of your voice and your body language.
+The truth is that they are not responding to the words, they are responding to the tone of your voice and your body language.

 Cats hear the anger, joy, sweetness, dislike, or whatever else you show when you are speaking to them.
 They see how you move and they see what you have in your hands.
 They can smell anger and fear and they can also smell food if you have it in your hands.
 When you speak, a cat watches and listens for clues about what you might be saying.
 They do not, however, understand what you are saying.